 The community garden at the Rec Center was built entirely with volunteer work, and continues to be maintained by an all-volunteer crew.

-Volunteers help the garden in many different ways:
+Volunteers and gardeners help the garden in many different ways:

 Weeding, watering, fundraising, events, leading workshops, improving infrastructure, cleaning tools and moving the garden group forward in achieving its goals.

 Follow the community garden's Facebook page for updates, events and more!

 Follow us on Instagram for all the photos of Children's Garden Days, workdays, potlucks, and tons of other posts all about the garden!

 Visit the garden!

 SW corner outside the

 A membership to the Rec Center is not required to visit or participate in the garden.

 The garden was originally a Montezuma School to Farm Project garden for programs at the Rec Center.
 Our group operates as a project of the Good Samaritan Center Food Pantry in partnership with the City of Cortez.